danbev/learning-knative/README.md

 ```

 runC does not deal with any image registries and only runs applications that are
 packaged in the OCI format.
-So what ever executes runC would have to somehow
+So whatever executes runC would have to somehow
 get the images into this format (bundle) and execute runC with that bundle.

 So what calls runC?